WangYH-BUPT/UP4LS/BERT/README.md

-# LLMs
+# BERT model

-This directory contains some necessary model.
+This directory contains some necessary models.
 However, due to the large size of the models, the links are given here.

 ### BERT-base-uncased
 - HuggingFace Weights: https://huggingface.co/google-bert/bert-base-uncased/tree/main